 While the fad of textured wallpaper never caught on, Alfred W. Fielding and Marc Chavannes didn’t let that discourage them.
 They later tried to market the material as greenhouse insulation before finally succeeding by selling it as a packing material.

-Today, we can’t imagine what life would be like without bubble wrap sheets.
+Today, we can’t imagine what life would be like without bubble wrap.
 Any time one of your customers orders a product, it’ll most likely be nestled in a swath of.
-Many of us also have fun memories of popping the bubbles and reliving stress.
+Many of us also have fun memories of popping the bubbles and relieving stress.
 A recent study actually shows that popping bubble wrap relieves stress by releasing muscle tension, much like jiggling your foot or tapping your fingers.

 Both small and large businesses across the world trust bubble wrap to make sure items arrive at their destinations intact.
 As a national supplier of packing material, we provide so much more than just bubble wrap sheets.
 We provide a way for companies to safely ship their items to retailers and customers.

 Whether your company is a B2B or B2C, you can count on our expertise to recommend the right packaging supplies for your industry.
 For example, we provide anti static bubble wrap to dissipate dangerous electrostatic discharge while shipping electronics.

 Bubble wrap comes in different sizes depending on what you need to ship.
 For example, small bubble wrap is perfect for preventing scratches and scrapes. , on the other hand, is used to protect items from impact damage during shipping.
 We recommend using more than one size bubble wrap to support your shipping needs.
 That way, items are protected from both scratch and impact damage during shipping.